FAQ - Ernst Mach Grant - worldwide

 25) Who decides if I will be awarded with a scholarship?

 First, the formal criteria of your application will be evaluated by us.
 All formally valid applications will then be evaluated by experts from the respective field.
 Based on the results of this evaluation by experts, the selection committee will award the best applicants with a scholarship.

 All formally valid applications will be evaluated by experts from the respective field.
-The results of this evaluation are expected to be published at the end of June/ beginning of July 2021.
+The results of this evaluation are expected to be published at the beginning of July 2022.

 We will inform you and your academic supervisor in Austria via e-mail.